Imtiaz Ali Taj: Radio Pakistan

 After Pakistan gained independence in 1947, he hosted the daily feature Pakistan Hamara Hai (Pakistan is ours) on Radio Pakistan.
 It continued as one of the most popular radio programmes for several years.

 Death

 On 19 April 1970, Imtiaz Ali Taj was murdered while asleep in his bed by unknown assassins.
 His wife, Hijab Imitiaz Ali, was seriously wounded, when she tried to rescue him.

-Hijab (1908–1999) was not only herself a well-known Urdu poet and writer, but also had the distinction to be the first Muslim woman pilot of India, in 1936.
+Hijab (1908–1999) was not only herself a well-known Urdu poet and writer, but also had the distinction of being the first Muslim woman pilot of India, in 1936.

 Publications

 Of Taj's many works, estimated at "more than 100 books", the most important publications in the Urdu language are: